kinsta-content/node-js-photo-sharing-app/Chapters/08 - Chapter 8/README.md

-# 8.1 Encrypting our passwords
+# 8.1 Encrypting Our Passwords

 So we now have a working UI for adding photos, signing up and logging in.
 But before storing user passwords in the database in real life, we need to encrypt it first.
 This way, if our database is ever compromised the original passwords are not visible.